 Being an island, there are really only two ways to get to Bali: by plane or by boat.
 Most travellers will take the first option.
 Oodles of regional low-cost airlines (AirAsia being the largest) serve the Ngurah Rai International Airport in Denpasar, and there are also plenty of long-haul connections arriving to boot.
 If you want to hop across the water, you can get high-speed ferries into Padangbai on the east coast or into Gilimanuk on the west coast.

 You’ll need to fill your purse with Indonesian Rupiah (IDR) for Bali.
 At the time of writing, 1 USD is equivalent to around 14,000 IDR,.
 So, it’s worth doing a bit of homework before touching down – if only to know what’s fair for a cold Bintang and what’s not.

 Bali’s not really like the rest of Indo.
 Along with its unique form of mystical Hinduism, ancient aga (village) traditions, and tasty culinary nuances, the island also brings its own language.
 That’s the Balinese language, which is spoken by an estimated three million of the local.
 However, most of the people here will also speak Indonesian, while it’s common for people in Denpasar, Kuta, Ubud, and Seminyak to have great English, too.

 How to get around when surfing in Bali?

 Most people will opt for a scooter to get around Bali.
-Rentals with fixtures for boards are available but be warned that navigating the traffic-clogged streets is not for the faint-hearted.
-Alternatives include Uber and the GO-JEK on-demand apps, although there’s an ongoing conflict with local taxi drivers that’s been known to turn ugly.
+Rentals with fixtures for boards are available.
+Be warned, though, navigating the traffic-clogged streets is not for the faint-hearted.
+Alternatives include Uber and the GO-JEK on-demand apps,.
+However, there’s an ongoing conflict with local taxi drivers that’s been known to turn ugly.